loganmay/upmunc-speaker-tracker/README.md

 Use the **Start Roll Call** button to begin taking roll.
 You'll push this button every time you want to take roll again.
 The system tracks who makes roll how many times, so be sure to use it to generate accurate data.
 You also need to take roll through the system in order to build a speakers list with it later on.

-Once you start roll, everyone is marked as absent.
-You can then mark delegates as present by clicking the **Absent** button next to the name, which will then read **Present**.
+Once you start roll, everyone is marked as present.
+You can then mark delegates as absent by clicking the **Present** button next to the name, which will then read **Absent**.
 When you've gone through every delegate, click the **Submit Roll Call** button to save the roll call.

 ![UPMUNC Speaker Tracker: Roll Call](https://github.com/loganmay/upmunc-speaker-tracker/blob/master/roll_call.PNG?raw=true)